 About Kedarkantha Trek

-From Juda ka Talab you trek around 4 km through pine and oak trees to reach the open highlands just below the Kedarkantha summit.
+From Juda ka Talab, you trek around 4 km through pine and oak trees to reach the open highlands just below the Kedarkantha summit.
 Just as the forest ends, you reach a wide meadow which is Kedarkantha base camp.
 Located at an elevation of 11,250 feet, Kedarkantha base camp is the second campsite in the Kedarkantha trekking trail.

 From Kedarkantha base camp, you take a challenging uphill trek of 3 km to reach the Kedarkantha summit located at an elevation of 12,500 feet.
-The 360-degree view of colossal mountains ranges from the Kedarkantha summit leaves you awestruck.
+The 360-degree view of colossal mountain ranges from the Kedarkantha summit leaves you awestruck.

 It is an ideal trek for that it journeys you through a beautiful vista of Himalayan beauty.
 Kedarkantha trek base camp leading to the majestic summit treats you to a magical panorama of open highlands, expansive meadows, steep slopes, and lofty mountain ranges.

 At the summit, a 360-degree view of mountain peaks sweeps you off; not just the famous peaks like Bandarpoonch, Swargarohini, Kalanag, Gangotri, Yamunotri, and DhaulaDhar ranges but also hundreds of other untouched and untainted virgin mountains welcome you with a warm embrace.
-This picture-perfect scene is absolute bliss, each frame looks like a postcard image; it is a sight that stays with you for the lifetime.
+This picture-perfect scene is absolute bliss, each frame looks like a postcard image; it is a sight that stays with you for a lifetime.

 Kedarkantha Trek is one of the easiest and most alluring treks in the Uttarakhand Himalayas.
 This all-season trek is one of the best and most comfortable treks in India.
 But the beauty of the trek is at its best in the winter.